+What Midrashim Really Mean

+BRACHA KROHN

-What Midrashim Really Mean BRACHA KROHN Some midrashim really make us wonder: Was Rivkah really three when she married Yitzchak?
-If not, what lesson were Chazal hinting by saying she was?
+Some midrashim really make us wonder: Was Rivkah really three when she married Yitzchak?
+If not, what

+lesson were Chazal hinting by saying she was?
 Why should it matter to us that 3,500 years ago, some stones argued about which one should be Yaakov's pillow?
-Since the Torah tells us exactly what the "man" actually tasted like, how can the Midrash say it tasted like whatever you wanted?
-Are Chazal in the Midrash teaching us historical facts in these stories, do they or something deeper in Come mind? learn about the different types of midrashim; what goals Chazal had mind when composing them; and how to unlock the deeper meaning behind these wellknown legends.
-In this course, will you explore the difference between interpretation and homiletics as you develop skills for understanding and appreciating the midrashim you learn each week when studying parshah.
-"Supporting Actors" in Tanach MALKA HUBSCHER We often feel we understand the "famous" characters in Tanach, people like Avraham and Sarah,
+Since the Torah tells us exactly what the "man" actually tasted like, how can the

+Midrash say it tasted like whatever you wanted?
+Are Chazal in the Midrash teaching us historical facts in these stories, or do they have something deeper in mind?
+Come learn about the different types of midrashim; what goals Chazal had in mind when composing them; and how to unlock the deeper meaning behind these well-known legends.
+In this course, you will explore the difference between interpretation and homiletics as you develop skills for understanding and appreciating the midrashim you learn each week when studying parshah.

+"Supporting Actors" in Tanach

+MALKA HUBSCHER

+Two Sections To Choose From:

+- THE FULL COURSE: SUN+TUE, 11AM

+- "SELECTED" SUPPORTING ACTORS: WED 11AM

+We often feel we understand the "famous" characters in Tanach, people like Avraham and Sarah,